ricleal/DjangoHandsontable/README.md

 # DjangoHandsontable

-Example using Django and handsontable with Ajax query.
+Example using Django and handsontable with Ajax query and Formsets.

 Validates `csrf_token`.